Aprucka19/Transistor-Neural-Network-Modeler/README.md

 ## Example 2:
-The SimulationToChart example parses data from a .raw file given directly from a transistor simulation.
+The SimulationToChart example parses data from a .raw file given directly from a transistor simulation from spectre.
 It then transforms the output columns of the data to the desired four columns (gm/id, fug, L, id/w) and trains a network based upon the transformed data.
 The trained network is then saved and loaded again to be used to analyze the achieved fit on the input data.